ARIA

 W3C, Cambridge, Massachusetts, United States

-ARIA (Accessible Rich Internet Applications) is a technical specification that defines how to improve the accessibility of web pages.
+ARIA (Accessible Rich Internet Applications) is a W3C technical specification that defines how to improve the accessibility of web content and applications, particularly those with dynamic interfaces and custom controls.

 According to our data, ARIA is the most popular semantic markup technology on the web.